slackhq/circuit/docs/tutorial.md

 Notice that this time we use a `data class` instead of a `data object`.
 This is because we want to be able to pass in an `emailId` to the screen.
 We'll use this to fetch the email from our data layer.

 !!! warning
-    You should keep `Screen` parameters as simple as possible, and derive any additional data you need from your data layer.
+    You should keep `Screen` parameters as simple as possible and derive any additional data you need from your data layer instead.

 Next, let's define a Presenter and UI for this screen.